heena-manglani/neuropsyentist/docs/source/Xcode.md

 XQuartz
 -------

-XQuartz is an open-source application that connects MacOS graphical frameworks to many GUIs not specifically designed for MacOS.
+XQuartz is an open-source application that connects MacOS graphical frameworks to GUIs.
 * XQuartz makes it possible to use GUIs.

 ## **Installation**